easybuilders/easybuild-tutorial/docs/practical_information/README.md

 To access this channel, you will first need to create an account in the EasyBuild Slack.
 This is done via [https://easybuild-slack.herokuapp.com/](https://easybuild-slack.herokuapp.com/).

 Once you have the account set up, you can join the EasyBuild Slack via [https://easybuild.slack.com/](https://easybuild.slack.com/).
-From there you can the `#tutorial` channel.
+From there you can join the `#tutorial` channel.
 For more information about Slack, please see the official [documentation](https://slack.com/intl/en-no/help/categories/200111606-Using-Slack).